Program Leadership & Faculty

 Program Leadership

-Luisa Boyarski, Ph.D., Program Director
+Dr. Luisa Boyarski, Director

-Luisa Boyarski, Ph.D. is the Associate Director Georgetown University’s Center for Public and Nonprofit Leadership and Associate Research Professor at the McCourt School of Public Policy.
+Dr. Luisa Boyarski is the Director Georgetown University’s Center for Public and Nonprofit Leadership and Associate Research Professor at the McCourt School of Public Policy.
 She is involved in developing and executing the Center’s many executive education and customized programs, and representing the Center at Georgetown University and in the broader community.
 She recently researched and wrote How to Lead Systems Change Work and Advancing Racial Equity Within Nonprofit Organizations.
 Luisa frequently conducts workshops and gives keynote addresses on NGO Management and High Impact NGOs to international delegations, including trainings in China, Colombia, Czech Republic, Hungary, Mongolia, Panama, Romania, and St. Vincent.
 She has also co-taught an undergraduate course on Philanthropy and Social Change.
 Prior to working at CPNL, she was the Executive Director of a D.C.-based nonprofit, working on global warming prevention with Arctic indigenous people.
 She currently leads a coalition of grassroots groups in Virginia, representing over 15,000 residents.
 Luisa received her Ph.D. in Comparative Government from Georgetown University, with a research focus on the role of nonprofit coalitions in public policy advocacy.

-Kathy Postel Kretman, Ph.D. , Senior Advisor
+Dr. Kathy Postel Kretman, Senior Advisor

 Program Faculty